 Gardening season is here, and I have exciting news to share, so I’m interrupting this month of cheese posts to put canning on your radar.
-The news is this: One of my goals for this year has been to start writing about food for places other than this blog, and I’m excited to share that I’ve been come a regular contributor to The Spruce Eats.
-If you’re not familiar with the website, I suggest you check it out: It’s loaded with everything from recipes to videos to cooking tips to buying guides.
+One of my goals for this year has been to start writing about food for places other than this blog, and I’ve become a regular contributor to The Spruce Eats.
+If you’re not familiar with the website, I suggest checking it out: It’s loaded with everything from recipes to videos to cooking tips to buying guides.
 I’m working with a great editor there and having a lot of fun writing for the site.

-My first project was a roundup of the year’s best pressure canners, and I spent last month testing 3 of my favorites.
+My first project was a roundup of the year’s best pressure canners, and I spent last month testing some of my favorites.
 The first reviews went live this week.
-Since my writing for The Spruce Eats focuses on the products, I wanted to share a little more about what I canned and cooked here.
+My writing for The Spruce Eats focuses on products, so I’ll be sharing a little about what I canned and cooked here.

 I started out by choosing 6 pressure canners that fit various lifestyles, kitchens, and needs.
 You can read about them here.
 All of these are specifically designed for pressure canning, but some can also be used for water-bath canning, pressure cooking, and/or steaming.
 The roundup has bonus info on Presto’s new digital pressure canner, the latest innovation in home canning.
 Many these canners were still backordered when I researched them, but in recent weeks they’ve started shipping again.
 So if you’re in need of a new canner, now’s the time.

 My full reviews after testing some of these pressure canners started to appear this week.
 Check them out here:

 - Presto Precise Digital Pressure Canner Review

 - Mirro 22-Quart Pressure Canner Review